 Testing a camera or lens requires precision setup and execution.
 Otherwise, the results are deceptive.
 Most photographers would rather shoot subjects other than test charts, especially with the complexity involved, but ... we want to see how well particular cameras and lenses perform.
 And more importantly, we find value in how the presentation of these results aids your photography gear decisions – and ultimately, your imagery.
 We shoot the charts so that you don't have to.

-Shooting over concrete, guided by lasers and using expensive camera stands, precision test charts, custom test target holders and full-spectrum lighting, we capture repeatably-accurate test results to present to you here.
+Shooting over concrete, guided by lasers and using high-end camera stands, precision test charts, custom-fabricated test target holders and full-spectrum lighting, we capture repeatably-accurate test results to present to you here.
 With over 43,000 files cataloged in our lens test database, you can spend many days making various lens comparisons.
 Or, within a few minutes, determine which lens is best for your next shoot.
 Our Image Quality Comparison Tool featuring 100% crops of an enhanced ISO 12233 chart has proven invaluable to a huge number of photographers – don't miss this one.
 Want to see what a lens looks like?
 Extended?
 With hood?
 Want to compare it to the same view of another lens?
 There is a tool for that.
 The Lens Specifications and Measurements tool is designed to be your go-to reference for answers to lens spec-related questions and also includes direct comparison capabilities.

-The Camera Specifications Tool allows you to compare (side-by-side) well over 100 features and specifications from Canon DSLR cameras introduced over the past few years.
+The Camera Specifications Tool allows you to compare (side-by-side) well over 100 features and specifications from DSLR and mirrorless cameras introduced over the past few years.
 Like the current lens spec tool, this tool is designed to be your go-to reference for answers to spec-related questions.
 Want to see how one Canon camera visually compares to another?
 The view comparisons let you select which camera to show, allowing you to see the physical differences between the models.